aim-rsf/AIM-ECR-network/ECR-days/London-23-Nov/README.md

 **About**

 This folder houses the planning documents for the AIM RSF Early Career Researcher (ECR) Day, which took place on November 23, 2023, at Enigma, The Alan Turing Institute.
-The event brought together AIM (AI for the Mathematical Sciences) researchers and ECRs for a day of knowledge sharing and collaboration.
+The event brought together AIM (AI for the Multiple Long Term Conditions) researchers and ECRs for a day of knowledge sharing and collaboration.

 <img src="https://github.com/aim-rsf/ecr-day/assets/30151074/6f8e9514-f240-4e31-b77f-fee7a8c0c416" alt="ecr-day-poster" style="width:50%; height:50%"/>